Download the Martha's Rule – Adult patient easy read leaflet (2MB)

 07710 978715

-Your call will go to a different team in our hospital, who specialise in the care of critically ill patients.
-They will work with you and your care team to arrange any treatment needed or further review.
+Your call / text will go to a different team in our hospital.
+They will work with you and your care team to arrange any further review or treatment needed.

 The difference between Martha’s Rule and a second opinion